Portfolio Analysis- 7 Methods And Techniques For Product Position

 Moreover, in such a case the firm must pay attention to marketing strategies and tactics to get more competitive in the industry.

 There should be no funds invested shortly.
-The SBU requires constant market position.
+The SBU requires a constant market position.

 GE Multifactor Portfolio Matrix

-GE Matrix is a kind of portfolio analysis in strategic management which is also known as GE Nine-cell Matrix / GEs Stoplight Matrix /GE Business Screen Matrix / Industry Attractiveness – Business Strength Matrix / Business Planning Matrix / General Electric-Mckinsey Portfolio Matrix/ GE matrix .
+GE Matrix is a kind of portfolio analysis in strategic management which is also known as the GE Nine-cell Matrix / GE Stoplight Matrix /GE Business Screen Matrix / Industry Attractiveness – Business Strength Matrix / Business Planning Matrix / General Electric-Mckinsey Portfolio Matrix/ GE matrix.

-The matrix is a 3 x 3 grid developed with help of Mckinsey consulting firm by General Electric Company in the 1970s.
+The matrix is a 3 x 3 grid developed with the help of McKinsey consulting firm by General Electric Company in the 1970s.

-Helping in resource allocation, this matrix is described in two factors i.e industry attractiveness on the Y-axis and business strength on X-axis.
+Helping in resource allocation, this matrix is described in two factors i.e. industry attractiveness on the Y-axis and business strength on the X-axis.

 Factors Affecting The Industry Effectiveness Of Portfolio Analysis In Strategic Management Are As Follows (Y-Axis)